 … and then crudely gassed them with carbon dioxide, which can cause extreme pain.
 Countless hens survived the abuse and were then dumped into trucks, so they were beaten again with a piece of wood or slammed against the trucks.

 Other dead chickens littered the floors …

 … as did piles of feces that were up to 5 feet high.

 Some hens had died and begun to decay inside the cages.

-The survivors were confined alongside their rotting cagemates for days on end, which exposed them to disease and put them at risk of infection as their eggs rolled around in the disgusting cages, ultimately headed for the store shelves of Kroger and other groceries.
+The survivors were confined alongside their rotting cagemates for days on end, which exposed them to disease and put them at risk of infection as their eggs rolled around in the disgusting cages, ultimately headed for grocery store shelves.

 Now you know—taking eggs from hens is dirty, deadly business.

 So ask yourself: Isn’t this hen’s life more important than a few Easter eggs or an omelet?